12 Highest Paying Public Health Jobs in 2023

 What is a Health and Wellness Manager?

-Health and wellness managers are responsible for the development of policies, programs, or procedures designed to improve the overall health and wellness of individuals or groups of people.
+Health and wellness managers are responsible for developing policies, programs, and procedures to improve the overall health and wellness of individuals or groups of people.
 They periodically measure the performance of their programs and report those findings to interested parties.

 What Does a Health and Wellness Manager Do?